waynodiablo/Oystercard/battle_ships/learning_objectives.md

 *Learning Objectives are organised by topic.
 As you go down the bullet-point list below each topic header, skills become more advanced/involved.*

-In general this week should consolidate all of the learning objectives from week 1 and the student should be able to apply all of them to an OO system of intermediate complexity.
+In general this week should consolidate all of the learning objectives from week 1 and the student should be able to apply all of them to an Object-Oriented system of intermediate complexity.

-## Domain Model and MVP/MVp
+## Domain Model and Minimum Viable Product (MVP)/prototype (MVp)

-* Can create a domain model of intermediate complexity
+* Explain what an MVP is and why it is a useful development construct
+* Differentiate between MVP and MVp
-* Can use CRC cards to help develop a model
+* Use CRC cards to help develop a model
+* Create a domain model of intermediate complexity
-* Can determine which part of a domain model to implement to support a Minimum Viable Product (MVP)
+* Select which part of a domain model to implement to support an MVP
-* Can use a sequence of discrete stages of Minimum Viable Prototypes (MVps) to get to an MVP via BDD/TDD
+* Create Minimum Viable Prototypes (MVps)
+* Construct an MVP using MVps, via BDD/TDD

-## Inheritance vs Composition, Encapsulation and Polymorphism; Open/Closed Principle
+## Inheritance vs Composition, Polymorphism, Open/Closed Principle

+* Define Inheritance
+* Define Composition
-* Can describe the different between Inheritance and Composition in an OO system
+* Differentiate between Inheritance and Composition in an OO system
-* Can employ both inheritance and composition in OO design
+* Use both inheritance and composition in OO design

+## Encapsulation and Polymorphism
+* Define Encapsulation
+* Define Polymorphism
-* Can describe why encapsulation is important
+* Explain why encapsulation is useful
-* Can assess appropriate use of encapsulation within an OO system
+* Assess appropriate use of encapsulation within an OO system
-* Can develop an appropriately encapsulated OO system
+* Develop an appropriately encapsulated OO system
-* Can describe what polymorphism is

-## Class Methods, Single Responsibility Principle
+## Class Methods

+* Remember that a class method can be called directly on a class, without class instantiation
+* Define a class method in Ruby
-* Feel comfortable with class methods and know when there is a good time to use them.
+* Decide when to use class methods
-* Explain how to use a class method to get rid of "magic numbers" from your code and make instantiation of an object more readable.
+* Use a class method to get rid of "magic numbers" from code
+* Use a class method to make instantiation of an object more readable

-* Able to explain Single Responsibility Principle and why it's important.
+## Single Responsibility Principle (SRP)
+* Paraphrase the SRP
+* Explain how SRP makes for more maintainable systems
+* Discuss the SRP's importance in development

 ## Blocks, Procs & Lambdas

+* Define blocks, `Proc`s, and `lambda`s as anonymous functions in Ruby
-* Be aware there is a difference between blocks, procs and lambdas
+* Differentiate between blocks, `Proc`s, and `lambda`s
-* Use them in iterators (e.g. map, inject)
+* Use blocks, `Proc`s, and `lambda`s in iterators (e.g. `map`, `inject`, etc.)
-* Understand how to implement a method using a block
+* Implement a method using a block
-* Passing procs / lambdas as arguments
+* Pass `Proc`s and `lambda`s as arguments
-* Usage in testing (e.g expect { x }.to raise_error)
+* Construct tests using `Proc`s and `lambda`s (e.g `expect { x }.to raise_error`)

 ## Dependency Injection/Inversion

+* Define a dependency in OOD
+* Explain why minimising dependencies is good for code maintainability
-* Understanding Dependency Injection
+* Use Dependency Injection to minimise dependencies
-* Understanding Dependency Inversion
+* Use Dependency Inversion to minimise dependencies

-## Gems/APIs
+## Gems

-* Understanding what a Gem is
+* Define a Gem as a Ruby package or library
+* Explain how gems are used in Ruby
+* Give several places to find and discover gems
-* Be able to use Gemfile and bundle to control gems for a project
+* Explain how a Gemfile and Bundler are used to control gem dependencies in a project
-* Can explain how the Gemfile.lock file operates to ensure consistent use of libraries
+* Explain how the `Gemfile.lock` file ensures consistent use of libraries
+* Use a Gemfile and Bundler to control gems for a project

+## APIs
+* Define an API as an Application Program Interface
+* Give ways in which APIs are used in programming
-* Understanding what an online API is
+* Diagram how a program might use an online API

-# UX/UI
+# UX/UI Design

+* Define UX design as User Experience design
+* Define UI design as User Interface design
-* Explain what UX and UI are and some of the challenges involved in their design
+* Explain what UX and UI are
+* Link UX and UI design processes
+* Link UX and UI design processes with the development process
+* Discuss some challenges involved in UX and UI design

 Weekly Challenge